Bubble envy: The best, worst and weirdest moments from a surreal ‘Bachelorette’ premiere

 Weirdest moment

 “Bachelorette” intros are always weird.
 The men saunter out of limos in silly costumes, showering the leading lady with cheesy lines.
-It’s hard to remember everyone’s name: This season there are two Blakes, Jordans and Tylers, plus a Zac and a Zach, a Brendan and a Brandon.
+It’s hard to remember everyone’s name: This season, there are two Blakes, Jordans and Tylers, plus a Zac and a Zach, a Brendan and a Brandon.
 However, producers do consult on these intros, so where was the adult in charge of reining in Jay Smith, the 29-year-old fitness director from Fort Lauderdale, who walked out wearing a straitjacket?
 He tells Crawley he’d “gone a little crazy” waiting to meet her.

 Smith’s official cast bio says he “spent way too much of his allowance on clothes from Abercrombie & Fitch.”
 Well, Jay would’ve been better served by wearing an old rugby shirt, even if it’s faded and a few sizes too small.
 Not only are straitjackets outdated and rarely used in psychiatric facilities, but now is a particularly bad time to a make mental health into a punchline.
 During the pandemic, a third of Americans have been showing signs of clinical anxiety or depression, according to the Census Bureau.